By Dr. Lawrence Wilson

 2. Mechanical cleansing.
 The enema mechanically washes out the colon, removing toxic substances, and often nests of parasites, bacteria, yeast colonies, and other debris.

 Enemas also stimulate the colon slightly by dilating it a little, and often by altering its temperature somewhat – either making it a little hotter or a little colder.

-Another result is to increase peristalsis and cause the colon to become active, emptying its contents more completely.
+Another mechanical effect is to increase peristalsis and cause the colon to become active, emptying its contents more completely.

-Repeated enemas, especially accompanied by colon massage, helps remove impacted feces, which is common.
+Repeated enemas, especially accompanied by colon massage, helps remove impacted feces and food residues, which is common.
 Certain food items, especially white, refined flour, can turn hard in the colon and stick to its walls.

 Repeat enemas also help clean out so-called ‘pockets’ or diverticuli in the colon.
 These are slight expansions or dilations in the wall of the colon of most adults that trap food particles, bacteria and often harbor parasitic organisms such as worms, yeasts and others.

 Many clients report that upon beginning coffee enemas, they notice either crawling or dead creatures that show up in the toilet when they release their coffee enemas.

 Our clients also report that their colonoscopies, after using daily coffee enemas for a few years, revealed amazingly clean and healthy-looking colons.
 One client, age 79, was told by his doctor that his colon was so clean he never needed to return for another colonoscopy.